 Our events programme will help you deliver our GCSE in English Literature with confidence.

-Training content from our 2019 GCSE Spring networks now available
+Training content from our 2019 GCSE Spring networks

 During our networks we always focus on teaching and learning as well as assessment, providing lots of opportunity for teachers to network with others in their local area.